 Our focus is extreme metal, but we care about other stuff too, and we’ll write (occasionally) about some of our other interests.
 For example, we have an occasional feature called MOSH PIT which includes random observations about what’s happening in the non-metal world as well as opinions about the metal scene.
 Sometimes we share our answers to e-mails from people in Africa who are trying to give us money.
 Very rarely, we talk about movies.

-And we also have a long-running feature about things that we think are metal but aren’t music.
+And, as mentioned, we also have a long-running feature about things that we think are metal but aren’t music.
 Surprisingly, it’s named “THAT’S METAL!” – BUT IT’S NOT MUSIC.

 One thing you’ll notice pretty quickly is that we don’t publish negative reviews, and we very rarely publish any other kind of writing that slags bands or their music — though we do make an exception for big-name egomaniacs who can’t keep their mouths shut.
 Dave Mustaine of Megadeth is a prime example.
 The reason we don’t publish negative reviews isn’t because we love everything.
 We just prefer to spend our time on music we can honestly recommend to you.
 The stuff we hear that we don’t dig we just pass on by without comment.
 And besides, extreme metal bands have a tough enough time without people like us shitting on them.